hagna/proquint/README.md

-Proquint: Indeitifiers that are Readable, Spellable, and Pronounceable.
+Proquint: Identifiers that are Readable, Spellable, and Pronounceable.
 See https://github.com/dsw/proquint.